Cancer Caregiving Support for a Family Member

 Home Care for Cancer Patients: What to Expect

-- Pain and Symptom Management: Keep a log of symptoms and report changes to the oncology team.
+Pain and symptom management: Keep a log of symptoms and report changes to the oncology team.
 Learn how to administer medications if needed.

-- Mobility and Safety: Prepare the home to accommodate mobility aids like wheelchairs or walkers, and minimize fall risks.
+Mobility and safety: Prepare the home to accommodate mobility aids like wheelchairs or walkers, and minimize fall risks.

 Don't hesitate to seek help from visiting nurses, home health aides, or palliative care specialists when appropriate.